Effective divisors on Bott-Samelson varieties: Introduction

 The cone of pseudoeffective divisors carries important information about a projective algebraic variety, and plays a key role in the minimal model program.
 Computing this cone explicitly, however, is quite difficult; there are few general methods for describing effective divisors.
 In general, the pseudoeffective cone may have infinitely many extremal rays; but even for log Fano varieties, where one knows the cone is finitely generated \cite{bchm}, describing a set of generators is a challenging task.

 One situation in which the answer is relatively simple is common in applications to representation theory.
 Whenever a connected solvable group $B$ acts on a nonsingular projective variety $X$, one knows the effective cone is generated by $B$-invariant divisors: given a $B$-linearized line bundle $\cL$, apply the Lie-Kolchin theorem to $H^0(X,\cL)$ to find a nonzero semi-invariant section whenever $\cL$ has nonzero sections; such a section defines a $B$-invariant divisor.
 Sumihiro's theorem guarantees that any line bundle on $X$ can be linearized, so this suffices to prove the claim.
 (See \cite{sumihiro}, and the refinement in \cite[Proposition~2.4]{kklv}.
 The same reasoning also applies to $\Q$-factorial normal varieties.)
 In the case when $B$ acts with a dense open orbit $U$ whose complement has codimension one, the irreducible components of $X\setminus U$ are precisely the irreducible $B$-invariant divisors, so these generate $\Eff(X)$, possibly redundantly.
-Examples of this include toric varieties and flag varieties---and more generally, spherical varieties---as well as Schubert varieties and their Bott-Samelson desingularizations.
+Examples of this include toric varieties and flag varieties---and more generally, spherical varieties---as well as Schubert varieties and their equivariant desingularizations.

 It is harder to make such general statements for varieties not having a group action with a dense orbit, but the computation of effective cones has become a subject of increasing activity in the last decade, especially in connection with birational geometry and Cox rings.
-To mention a few examples (without pretending to give an exhaustive list), explicit computations have been done for some blowups of $\P^n$ \cite{ct}, some moduli spaces of rational pointed curves \cite{ht1,castravet}, some Kontsevich spaces of stable maps \cite{ht2,chs}, Hilbert schemes of points and moduli spaces of sheaves on $\P^2$ \cite{huizenga,chw}, and some rational complexity-one $T$-varieties \cite{hs}.
-The cone is also known for hyper-K\"ahler varieties, which include moduli of sheaves on K3 surfaces (see, e.g., \cite[\S12]{bm}).

 The main goal of this article is to describe the effective cones of divisors on Bott-Samelson varieties.
 These include desingularizations of Schubert varieties, but in general they do not admit solvable group actions with dense orbits (Remark~\ref{r.nodense}).
-In contrast to many of the moduli space examples mentioned in the previous paragraph, Bott-Samelson varieties form an infinite family of varieties whose effective cones are of unbounded dimension.
-The answer is not trivial, but these varieties are in many ways simpler than the spaces listed above, and their effective cones can be described concretely.
+Bott-Samelson varieties form an infinite family of varieties whose effective cones are of unbounded dimension, and these cones can be described concretely; the main difficulty lies in identifying the correct statement.